-He was most recently seen as Tamino in LA Opera’s Kosky production of Die Zauberflöte.
+He was last seen as Nemorino in Opera Maine’s L'elisir d'amore, Don Ottavio in Dayton Opera's Don Giovanni, the Duke of Mantua in Tulsa Opera’s Rigoletto, and Tamino in LA Opera’s Kosky production of Die Zauberflöte.
+Opera news described his Duke with Tulsa Opera as “showing complete technical mastery” and his Nemorino as "an unfailingly fluid Italianante tenor...producing a bright but warm tone that remained both solid and supple...".
 Prior to that, he made his debut as Duke of Mantua in Rigoletto at Opera Theater of Saint Louis.
 On his OTSL performances, Broadway World wrote that “his voice is so beautiful that one understands how a girl would be smitten with him.”

 During his time in the Domingo-Colburn-Stein Young Artist Program at LA Opera, his performances spanned from varying operatic roles, including Malcolm in Macbeth, Cacambo in Candide, and covering Tito in La Clemenza di Tito, to performing concert series and new works with artist-in-resident composer/conductor, Matthew Aucoin.